KyoshiNoda/KyoshiNoda/README.md

 - 👋 Hello!
 My name is Kyoshi Noda.
 I'm a senior majoring in Computer Science <3
--  🧑🏻‍💻 Working as a Full Stack Software Engineer at SAS Institute.
+- :computer: Working as a Full Stack Software Engineer at SAS Institute.
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning: TensorFlow, Pandas, Matplotlib, scikit-learn
 - 📫 How to reach me: https://www.linkedin.com/in/kyoshi-noda/